sttts/elastic-etcd/README.md

 ## Ratio

-While etcd was born in the cloud era, it does not really play well in a dynamic environment where node come and go and where IP addresses are ephemeral.
+While etcd was born in the cloud era, it does not really play well in a dynamic environment where nodes come and go and where IP addresses are ephemeral.
 Moreover, etcd is meant – with its RAFT algorithm at the core – as a consistent key-value store.
 It rather refuses to form or join a cluster than putting concistency at risk.

-As a consequence it is very conservative in implementing advanced cluster member management mechanisms – or even heuristics to make the operation of an etcd cluster more confortable.
+As a consequence it is very conservative in implementing advanced cluster member management mechanisms – or even heuristics to make the operation of an etcd cluster more comfortable for the admin.

 The elastic-etcd binary experiments with those advanced member management heuristics.
 It is meant as a frontend to the etcd binary, applying these heuristics and then creating a matching command line for etcd itself.